swezalmanhas/word-to-pdf-assignment/README.md

-Here’s a **detailed `README.md`** template tailored for your project.
-You can modify it further based on your preferences:

----

 # Word to PDF Conversion Backend

 This is the backend implementation of a **Word to PDF Conversion Application**.
 It provides APIs for uploading Word documents and converting them to PDF format.